Develop your leadership and management skills and improve your business relationships by being challenging.

 However, leaders who challenge in a constructive way can help employees break out of unproductive mindsets so they grow and thrive.
 The key is adopting a teaching model and allowing feedback to flow both ways for honest communication.
 (More on that later!)
 As you may have noted, this dynamic is quite different from the traditional corporate model.
 While it might seem unexpected and even unorthodox, being challenging can help you run a business more efficiently and improve business relationships.

-Here are 5 areas in business you can be challenging and still be regarded as great leader:
+Here are 5 areas in business you can be challenging and still be regarded as a great leader:

 Not sure how to remain constructive while being challenging?
 Here are 2 positive models your business can adopt:

-– This management style has its roots in a TED talk and a book.
+Radical candor – This management style has its roots in a TED talk and a book.
 It gives leaders “the ability to care personally at the same time that you challenge directly.”
 In other words, honest feedback delivered in a caring, non-judgmental way is crucial for good management.
 Proponents of radical candor believe in building relationships and helping people grow by giving feedback—and it goes both ways, from employer to employee and back again.

-– You may have heard of this bestselling book, which was based on a study.
+Challenger Sales Model – You may have heard of this bestselling book, which was based on a study.
 Researchers found that 40% of high performers were challengers—that is, salespeople who were very familiar with the customer’s business and used challenging questions to help push the customer to see a new point of view.
 This sales approach makes the seller into a teacher for their prospects and customers, and succeeds by modifying the sales process for each customer base.
 This model’s adherents think any salesperson with the right set of skills can use this approach to be successful.

 It’s important to point out that both these models are based on respectful interactions that help push people past their comfort zone and help them break out of familiar paradigms.
 Perhaps one or both can help you make your business stronger.